Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 # Day 13

 I was wrong, it was not Dijkstra.
 Unfortunately, as much as I would like to properly optimise my code, I have stuff to go and do.
 So it will have to stay inefficient for now.
 I would probably make a custom mod function, which keeps subtracting the distance between the two input numbers until it reaches a negative.
 Then do the initial number + the leftover to get the final number the dial would turn to.

+# Day 14

+I'm going to assume this pattern repeats at least some point right?

+I'M SUCH AN IDIOT!
+It was such an easy puzzle and everything.

+So, part 1 was quite easy, it was just setting up for part 2, which also ran incredibly quickly.

+Part 3 was strange, I very quickly found the loop in the differences, having not at all read the hint like the dumb dumb I am.
+I then was unable to add for a while as the extraction of the middle was a bit messed up.

+And I thought that would be it for my troubles.
+For some reason, my answer was always too short and thus I immediately blamed my cycle checker.
+So I had the checker ensure it wasn't a false positive by checking if the next number started another loop.

+Then I decided that instead of seeing we have just repeated the exact same loop once, I checked if it had looped twice.
+Still, my answer was order of magnitude off of the correct answer.
+Why?

+When the symbol shows up you are supposed to count every single active tile on the entire board, not just the ones inside the symbol.
+I spent an extra forty minutes on this error...